HolmlundWilliam/PI-RADS_Segmentation/README.md

 https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=70230177

-*One important note is that this is the dataset that has been used as a basis for the training of the model, and thus any results on this dataset will be "exaggerated" - although it still works as a way to try out the model.*
+*This is the training dataset, but the segmentations have been modified in the trainig of the model according to the description in the Thesis.*

 ### Frozen graph - Python